About Millers Oils Nanotech

 The incorporation of nanotechnology in gear oils provides many benefits, including:

 Typical gear oils use molybdenum sulfide (aka "moly") as an extreme pressure lubricant.
 Millers Oils use of nanotechnology does not break down as readily under pressure.
 This increase in robustness extends the life of gearboxes, and has proven to nearly double the life of test rigs.
+It also provides a lower coefficient of friction than does moly.
+Both behaviors lower gearbox temperatures.
+Reductions of 20-25OF are typical.

 Click HERE to view the range of gear oils using nanotechnology.